nowshad-hasan/interview-preparation/preperations/android.md

 * What is `Dialog Fragment` in Android?[Codepath](https://guides.codepath.com/android/using-dialogfragment), [Developer android](https://developer.android.com/reference/android/support/v4/app/DialogFragment.html), [Journaldev](https://www.journaldev.com/23096/android-dialogfragment), [MindOrks](https://blog.mindorks.com/implementing-dialog-fragment-in-android)

 * What is `Toast` in Android?
 [Developer android](https://developer.android.com/guide/topics/ui/notifiers/toasts#java), [Stackoverflow](https://stackoverflow.com/questions/3308975/button-in-custom-android-toast)
+ * Android Toast can be used to display information for the short period of time.
+A toast contains message to be displayed quickly and disappears after sometime.</br>

 * What the difference between `Dialog` and `Dialog Fragment`?
 [Stackoverflow](https://stackoverflow.com/questions/13765127/dialogfragment-advantages-over-alertdialog/13765411)
+   * A fragment that displays a dialog window, floating on top of its activity's window.
+This fragment contains a Dialog object, which it displays as appropriate based on the fragment's state.
+Dialogs are entirely dependent on Activities.
+If the screen is rotated, the dialog is dismissed.
+Dialog fragments take care of orientation, configuration changes as well.</br>

 #### Intents and Broadcasting

 * What is `Intent`?
 [StackOverflow](https://stackoverflow.com/questions/6578051/what-is-an-intent-in-android), [Developer android](https://developer.android.com/guide/components/intents-filters), [Vogella](https://www.vogella.com/tutorials/AndroidIntent/article.html)

+ * Intents are messages that can be used to pass information to the various components of android.
+For instance, launch an activity, open a webview etc.</br>
+ * Two types of intents-</br>
+ * Implicit: Implicit intent is when you call system default intent like send email, send SMS, dial number.</br>
+ * Explicit: Explicit intent is when you call an application activity from another activity of the same application.</br>

 * What is an Implicit `Intent`?
 [StackOverflow](https://stackoverflow.com/questions/10272699/what-is-the-different-between-explicit-and-implicit-activity-call-in-android/20728603)